Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Introduction

-Prior to our work, the only construction of functional encryption with copy-protected secret keys (Kitagawa and Nishimaki \cite{KN22}) was in the $1 \to 2$ copy-protection setting, based on assumptions same as ours, and in a weaker security model where no key queries were allowed after seeing the challenge ciphertext (see \cref{sec:relatedwork} for more detail).
-Furthermore, on top of matching the assumptions previous work used for constructing copy-protected public-key encryption, the assumptions we make for our copy-protected FE scheme can be considered necessary since functional encryption is known to be equivalent to indistinguishability obfuscation (up to subexponential security loss) \cite{BV18}.
+Prior to our work, the only construction of functional encryption with copy-protected secret keys (given by Kitagawa and Nishimaki \cite{KN22}) was in the $1 \to 2$ copy-protection setting, based on assumptions same as ours, and in a weaker security model where no key queries were allowed after seeing the challenge ciphertext (see \cref{sec:relatedwork} for more details).
+Furthermore, on top of matching the assumptions previous work used for constructing copy-protected public-key encryption, the $\io$ assumption we make for our copy-protected FE scheme can be considered necessary since functional encryption is known to be equivalent to indistinguishability obfuscation (up to subexponential security loss) \cite{BV18}.

 Since functional encryption can be used to construct identity-based encryption \cite{Sha85} and attribute-based encryption \cite{SW05, GPSW06} in a straightforward manner, our work also gives the first identity-based encryption and attribute-based encryption schemes with collusion-resistant copy-protected secret keys.
-Through copy-protected identity-based encryption, we can also obtain unclonable identity cards, first suggested by \cite{Aar09}.
+Through copy-protected identity-based encryption, we can also obtain \emph{unclonable identity cards}, first suggested by \cite{Aar09}. \paragraph{Copy-Protecting PRF and Signature Keys (\cref{sec:cpprf} and \cref{sec:unclondigsig})} We also construct copy-protection schemes for a family of pseudorandom functions (PRF) and signing keys of a signature scheme. \begin{theorem} Assuming post-quantum subexponentially secure indistinguishability obfuscation and subexponentially secure LWE, there exists a PRF and a signature scheme with fully collusion-resistant copy-protected keys. \end{theorem}

+\paragraph{Copy-Protecting All Unlearnable Functionalities} We also show how to copy-protect any unlearnable functionality, relative to a classical oracle. \begin{theorem} Assuming post-quantum subexponentially secure one-way functions\footnote{We can also achieve this result unconditionally, if we do not insist that the classical oracle is efficient.}, for any unlearnable functionality, there exists a fully collusion-resistant copy-protection scheme relative to an efficient \emph{classical} oracle. \end{theorem} This supersedes\footnote{Note that \cref{thm:introallunlearnable} and similar results of \cite{Aar09, ALLZZ20} cannot be securely instantiated in the plain model for all unlearnable functionalities, since \cite{AP21} proves that there exists an unlearnable functionality that cannot be copy-protected in the plain model.} both \cite{Aar09}, which uses a structured quantum oracle and only satisfies $k \to 2k$ copy-protection, and \cite{ALLZZCONF20} which uses a structured classical oracle but only satisfies $1 \to 2$ copy-protection.